harvey-euph/harvey-euph.github.io/_tabs/about.md

 {% toggle 💡 My Notes & Self-Learnings %}

-I usually select technical materials that help me strengthen my work-related skills and deepen my understanding of computer systems.
+I usually select technical materials that help me strengthen my work-related skills and deepen my understanding of computer systems and financial markets.
 While reading, I take notes and summarize key points to reinforce memory and make it easier for others to get started with these topics.

 {% toggle From Books %}